hira480/gym-trainer/README.md

 * Login
     * Login ang Registration added and toggle between them

-* Also make a protected route where user can't go without login
+* Also make a protected route where user can't go without login.